National Safe and Healthy Housing Coalition

-Joining the Coalition is free.
-The Coalition seeks member organizations that represent the diversity of the safe and healthy housing community, will contribute to and support the National Safe and Healthy Housing Coalition policy agenda, and will actively help to achieve the purpose and goals of the Coalition.
+Joining the National Safe and Healthy Housing Coalition is free.
+The coalition seeks member organizations that represent the diversity of the safe and healthy housing community, will contribute to and support the coalition’s policy agenda, and will actively help to achieve the purpose and goals of the coalition.
 More than one person from an organization can receive email, but there should be a designated representative and alternate from each organizational member.
-The Coalition also welcomes individual members who are not affiliated with a member organization.
+The coalition also welcomes individual members who are not affiliated with a member organization.

 What’s Involved in Participating

 Monthly action steps, designed to encourage member participation in the policy process, are emailed to coalition members.
 The coalition will also occasionally send out urgent action items or hold informative webinars.
 A quarterly survey is sent to coalition members to assess needs and policy activities.

 The main method for advancing the goals of the coalition is through coordinated individual advocacy.
 Members will be encouraged throughout the year and provided with opportunities to engage in congressional outreach, host local events, and join social media campaigns.